 The remainder of this section is devoted to the study of presentations of $B(G_{31})$.
-Let $u$ be an object of $\Cc_{31}$, we have an isomorphism $\Bb_{31}(u,u)\simeq B(G_{31})$, which sends atomic loops to braided reflections.
+If $u$ is an object of $\Cc_{31}$, then we have an isomorphism $\Bb_{31}(u,u)\simeq B(G_{31})$ which sends atomic loops to braided reflections.

-On the one hand, we build a conjectural presentation of $\Bb_{31}(u,u)$ with atomic loops as generators.
-On the other hand, the Reidemeister-Schreier method for groupoids (cf. Annex \ref{app:reidemeisterschreier}) gives a presentation of $\Bb_{31}(u,u)$ which we know holds.
+On the one hand, we construct a conjectural presentation of $\Bb_{31}(u,u)$ with atomic loops as generators.
+On the other hand, the Reidemeister-Schreier method for groupoids (cf. Appendix \ref{app:reidemeisterschreier}) gives a presentation of $\Bb_{31}(u,u)$ which we know holds.
 We then prove that these two presentations are equivalent.